School Communications

 Summer break can be tricky for school communications pros, as you try to tie up the ends still loose from the year before, plan for convocation and back to school, lead enrollment campaigns, and support at least a dozen other summer projects.
-But the truth is, your schools need you to work hard — and also get away from the office to recharge your battery after a school year that demanded so much.
+Use this checklist to get started and stay focused (with time to spare!) all summer long.

 Your work in the course of the year generally falls into four areas: information flow, relationships, digital assets and professional growth.
 And remember that the most strategic work happens with that four-step process, RPIE.
 As you review each focus area, ask yourself: